On This Page

 Doctors use this category if they are unsure at diagnosis whether the tumor can be surgically removed.
 The tumor may have spread to major nearby arteries or veins but has not spread to distant organs.

-About 30 to 50 percent of patients who are eligible for surgery are told they are ineligible.
+Although 20 percent of pancreatic cancer patients may be eligible for surgery, data shows that up to half of those patients are told they are ineligible.
 The Pancreatic Cancer Action Network strongly recommends you see a surgeon who performs a high volume of pancreatic surgeries (more than 15 per year) to determine eligibility.

 This category describes tumors that cannot be surgically removed.
 The tumor has either spread to distant organs or cannot be completely removed with surgery.